Who are the Khitan?

 The Liao Dynasty

 In 907 AD the Khitan renamed themselves the Liao Dynasty, and they gradually conquered south and west, taking over old Chinese and Uighur land.
+As the Liao Dynasty, the Khitan forced the Chinese Song Dynasty to pay them lots of gold every year as tribute.

-The Khitan got rich and learned to write Chinese (or bought Chinese slaves who could write).
+The Khitan got rich and learned to write Chinese (or bought enslaved Chinese people who could write).
 The Khitan also developed their own writing system, though nobody really knows how to read it anymore.
 Just like many people in China at the same time, most Khitan people now converted to Buddhism.

 The Jurchen defeat the Khitan